cksystemsteaching/selfie/book.md

 -10000000
 ```

-Finally, add the minuend and the twos complement of the subtrahend:
+Finally, add the minuend `1010101` and the twos complement of the subtrahend `0101010`:

 ```
   1010101 = 85